donecollectively/stellar-contracts-site/src/pages/docs/contributing/join-to-learn.md

 We'll show different ways that commercial application systems can be constructed, and ways the on-chain mechanisms work - and some cases where they don't work in ways we might intuitively guess.
 And we'll survey a few off-chain technologies that can help serve your product goals.

 For your learn-by-doing activity, you'll choose an application domain and work on shaping some of its key interactions using the building-blocks you've learned.
+We'll additionally offer a range of sample applications where you can practice solutioning and get prompt feedback.

 #### Week 2: the shape of a Stellar contract